tabshaikh/together-ai/README.md

 # together-ai
-A collaborative group created to learn ml and dl
+Group created to learn ml and dl